 Clear Instructions: Use simple and clear language to explain what you expect from your child.
 For instance, before going to the grocery store, let them know the rules, such as staying close to the cart and not asking for toys.

-Positive Reinforcement: Praise and reward good behaviour to reinforce positive actions.
+Positive Reinforcement: Praise and reward good behavior to reinforce positive actions.
 Acknowledging their efforts can motivate them to continue behaving well.

 Observe Patterns: Pay attention to situations or environments that commonly lead to tantrums.
 If your child often melts down when they are hungry, make sure to have snacks available.

-Prevent Overstimulation: Limit exposure to overly stimulating environments that can overwhelm your child, such as crowded places or noisy settings.
+Prevent Overstimulation: Limit exposure to overly stimulating environments, such as crowded places or noisy settings, that can overwhelm your child.

 Teach Emotional Vocabulary: Help your child learn words to express their emotions.
 Phrases like “I’m angry” or “I’m sad” can provide alternatives to acting out.